Formula to Calculate Break-Even Sales

 Therefore, the total minimum sales required next year will be 11,000 x 100, which is 11,00,000

 Relevance and Use

 There are several ways to use this important concept in the field of finance.
 Production executives and managers have to be aware of their sales levels and how far or close they are to recover the variable and fixed cost every time.
-That’s the key reason that these managers keep trying constantly to alter those key elements in the formulas so as to reduce or increase the number of units to produce as per the situation and accordingly maintained the profitability of the firm.
-Further, it should also be noted that firms can avoid non-cash fixed costs like depreciation to calculate advance cash break-even sales.
+That’s the key reason that these managers keep constantly trying to alter those key elements in the formulas to reduce or increase the number of units to produce as per the situation and accordingly maintained the profitability of the firm.
+Further, it is worth noting that firms can avoid non-cash fixed costs like depreciation to calculate advance cash break-even sales.

-This has been a guide to Break Even Sales Formula.
-Here we discuss how to calculate break-even point sales using its formula along with practical examples and downloadable excel template.
+This article has been a guide to Break Even Sales Formula.
+Here we discuss how to calculate break-even point sales using its formula and practical examples, and a downloadable excel template.
 You can learn more about financing from the following articles –